Content Based Status Updates: FCFS for the Low-Priority Stream

-It is worth noting that the system under consideration can't be seen as an M/G/1 queue with service time distributed as $Z$ since the \lq\lq virtual\rq\rq\ service times of different packets are correlated.
-Indeed, if we know that the \lq\lq virtual\rq\rq\ service time of packet $j$, $Z_j$, is big then with very high probability the $(j+1)^{th}$ packet will be generated during the service of the $j^{th}$ packet and thus with high probability $Z_{j+1}$ will be distributed as $Y$.
-On the other hand, if $Z_j$ is small then there is a non-negligible probability with which the $(j+1)^{th}$ packet will find the system serving stream $\mathcal{U}_2$ and thus $Z_{j+1}$ will be distributed as $Y'$. \begin{thm} The average peak age of stream $\mathcal{U}_1$ is given by
+It is worth noting that the system under consideration cannot be seen as an M/G/1 queue with service time distributed as $Z$, because the \lq\lq virtual\rq\rq\ service times of different packets are correlated.
+Indeed, if we know that the \lq\lq virtual\rq\rq\ service time of packet $j$, $Z_j$, is big, then with very high probability the $(j+1)^{th}$ packet will be generated during the service of the $j^{th}$ packet.
+Hence, with high probability, $Z_{j+1}$ will be distributed as $Y$.
+Whereas, if $Z_j$ is small, then there is a non-negligible probability with which the $(j+1)^{th}$ packet will find the system serving stream $\mathcal{U}_2$.
+Hence, $Z_{j+1}$ will be distributed as $Y'$. \begin{thm} The average peak age of stream $\mathcal{U}_1$ is given by

-\end{thm} \begin{proof} As we can deduce from Fig.~\ref{fig1}, the $j^{th}$ peak $K_j=X_j^{(1)}+T_j$ where $X_j^{(1)}$ is the $j^{th}$ interarrival time for stream $\mathcal{U}_1$ and $T_j$ is the system time of the $j^{th}$ stream $\mathcal{U}_1$ update.
+\end{thm} \begin{proof} As we can deduce from Fig.~\ref{fig:fig_ch5_fig1}, the $j^{th}$ peak $K_j=X_j^{(1)}+T_j$ where $X_j^{(1)}$ is the $j^{th}$ interarrival time for stream $\mathcal{U}_1$ and $T_j$ is the system time of the $j^{th}$ stream $\mathcal{U}_1$ update.
 At steady state, we get $\Delta_{peak,1}=\E\lp K\rp = \E\lp X^{(1)}\rp + \E\lp T\rp$.
-From Little's law we know that $\E\lp T\rp = \E\lp N(t)\rp\E\lp X^{(1)}\rp$, with the expected number of stream $\mathcal{U}_1$ packets $\E\lp N(t)\rp$ given by \eqref{eq:eq_exp_stream_1} and $\E\lp X^{(1)}\rp=1/\lambda_1$. \end{proof}
+From Little's law we know that $\E\lp T\rp = \E\lp N(t)\rp\E\lp X^{(1)}\rp$, with the expected number of stream $\mathcal{U}_1$ packets $\E\lp N(t)\rp$ given by \eqref{eq:eq_ch5_exp_stream_1} and $\E\lp X^{(1)}\rp=1/\lambda_1$. \end{proof}

-\subsection{Lower bound on the average age of stream $\mathcal{U}_1$}
+\subsubsection{Lower Bound on the Average Age of Stream $\mathcal{U}_1$}

-The average peak age is an obvious upper bound, hence in this section we will compute a lower bound of the average age.
+We now compute a lower bound of the average age.

 Consider a fictitious system where if a stream $\mathcal{U}_1$ arrival finds the system in state $q'_1$, then the stream $\mathcal{U}_2$ packet that is being served is discarded (and the stream $\mathcal{U}_1$ packet enters service immediately).
 The instantaneous age process of this fictitious system is pointwise less than the instantaneous age of the true system, consequently its average age lower bounds the true average age.
-Note that the fictitious system from the point of view of the stream $\mathcal{U}_1$ is M/G/1, with service time distributed like $Y$ in \eqref{eq:eq_mgf_Y}.
+Note that the fictitious system from the point of view of the stream $\mathcal{U}_1$ is M/G/1, with service time distributed like $Y$ in \eqref{eq:eq_ch5_mgf_Y}.